needle-mirror/com.unity.addressables/Documentation~/BuildLayoutReport.md

 * Description of AssetBundles
 * Sizes of each Asset and AssetBundle
-* Explanation of non-Addressable Assets implicitly included in AssetBundles as dependencies
+* Explanation of non-Addressable Assets implicitly included in AssetBundles as dependencies.
+See [Asset and AssetBundle dependencies] for more information.
-* AssetBundle dependencies
+* [AssetBundle dependencies]

  When enabled, the Addressables build script creates the report whenever you build Addressables content.
 You can enable the report in the Addressables section of the [Preferences window].
-You can find the report in your project folder at `Library/com.unity.addressables/buildlayout.txt`.
+You can find the report in your project folder at `Library/com.unity.addressables/buildlayout`.
 Producing the report does increase build time.

 See [Building your Addressable content] for more information about building content.